intbio-ncl/ro-crate-rs/python/README_py.md

 # This zips the target ro-crate up into a zip file, pulling in externally
 # definined files from their paths, with validation level 1, without flattening
 # and naming the zip file as the UUID as defined in the URN.
+If you flatten
+# the zip file will not preserve directory structure
 zip("ro-crate-metadata.json", True, 1, False, True)
 ```